hannahpietersen/quiz-trivia/README.md

 # Quiz Trivia

-This is a solution to the Quiz Trivia project
+This is the repository to the Quiz Trivia project

 ## Table of Contents
 - [Overview](#overview)